-Like everyone of his generation in Poland, Ted was exposed at school to communist propaganda but was fortunate to learn Poland’s history from family members and patriotic school teachers.
+Like every one of his generation in Poland, Ted was exposed at school to communist propaganda but was fortunate to learn Poland’s history from family members and patriotic school teachers.
 During his school years in Poland, he developed a lifelong interest in history and journalism.
 Discouraged by life under communism, he emigrated to the United States in 1970.

-By providing uncensored news and interviews with Solidarity activists and independent experts, the Voice America broadcasts to Poland had millions of listeners and successfully countered the communist regime’s misinformation and propaganda campaign.
+By providing uncensored news and interviews with Solidarity activists and independent experts, the Voice America broadcasts to Poland had millions of listeners and successfully countered the communist regime’s misinformation and propaganda campaigns.
 During that time, Ted filed reports for VOA’s Polish and English programs.

 During the Balkan war, Ted went to Sarajevo, Bosnia, to help a multiethnic radio station in that city carry Voice of America and Radio Free Europe programs.
 Shortly after U.S. and coalition forces liberated Afghanistan from Taliban rule, he negotiated and signed agreements for 24-hour VOA broadcasts on an FM station in Kabul.
 A few weeks before the fall of the Saddam regime, Ted concluded successful negotiations to place Radio Sawa and Voice of America programs on FM stations in northern Iraq.

-Ted received a BA degree in international relations from the George Washington University and is a Phi Beta Kappa member.
-He is fluent in Polish, speaks Russian, and has a working knowledge of a number of Slavic and West European languages.
+Ted received a BA degree in international relations from George Washington University and is a Phi Beta Kappa member.
+He is fluent in Polish, speaks Russian, and has a working knowledge of several Slavic and West European languages.
 He is married to Deborah Croyle.
 They live in Portland, Oregon.

 WOJTYŁA’s WOMEN: How They Shaped the Life of Pope John Paul II and Changed the Catholic Church by Ted Lipien

 I read Ted Lipien’s important book with enormous interest.
-Few persons are as qualified as he is to enlighten readers about Pope John Paul II’s Polish roots — and the impact that they had on his views on women.
+Few persons are as qualified as he is to enlighten readers about Pope John Paul II’s Polish roots — and the impact they had on his views on women.
 Lipien provides a stimulating analysis of the Pope’s ideas on gender roles and how John Paul believed the Church should deal with sexual issues.
-Dr. John H. Brown, former U.S. diplomat in Poland Order WOJTYŁA’s WOMEN on AMAZON
+Dr. John H. Brown, former U.S. diplomat in Poland.
+Order WOJTYŁA’s WOMEN on AMAZON